 |First Phoenix House|

-The project was to design and implement a new conceptional set of programs that would allow non-programmers to state requirements in their own "jargon", instead of using the formal computer languages of the day (COBOL, ForTran, BASIC, etc.).
+The project was to design and implement a new conceptional set of programs that would allow non-programmers to specify requirements in their own "jargon", instead of using the formal computer languages of the day (COBOL, ForTran, BASIC, etc.).
 This was establishing a new "state-of-the-art" for computer usage, and allows the US Military to keep their problem-solving within the various agencies, instead of developing and maintaining staffs of "programmers".
 Important aspects of this system were rapid development and ease of maintenance of the ever-changing needs of those government agencies.
-It was a reason the WWMCCS team was isolated from the rest of the Honeywell employees.
+It was a reason the WWMCCS team was isolated from the rest of the Honeywell employees. [more]